danyishere/expenses-analysis/Markdown files/transformation.md

 ### - "Transform file"

-This function is the template transformation for all account statements in the "Banque/Relevés" folde
+This function is the template transformation for all account statements in the "Banque/Relevés" folder

 ⚒️ **Applied skill sets** :
 - Functions